 The problem of thrips in roses has drastically been reduced since debudding has become popular.
 Thrips still can come in a big way, and can cause considerable damage, but they won’t persist in the crop if all of the flower buds are removed from the house and Ss is present in the root zone, interrupting thrip pupation.

 Neoseiulus cucumeris works well on roses, feeding on the first and second instar larvae.
 One application of cucumeris per month will maintain a constant level in the crop.
 Release rates are dependant on the level of contamination, ranging from 100 to 1000 per square meter.
 Slow release bags can also be used, but care must be taken to ensure that the bags are removed after 6 weeks to prevent the bran mite from causing damage in the buds.
+Using Anystis baccarum with N. cucumeris is shown to increase the predation of thrips.
+Unlike cucumeris, the anystis only needs a single application in many situations.

 Strategically placed, flowering “Hero” Marigolds have been very effective Trapping plants for Thrips.
 During periods of significant Thrips, Marigolds should be placed throughout the house.
 Keep the Marigolds “topped up” with Ss in the soil and Nc on the leaves.
 If the plant becomes overwhelmed with Thrips, carefully place the plant in a plastic bag and remove it from the house.